nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements/quality-assurance.md

 Oftentimes you'll want to perform more than one bundle of tests inside the same test file.
-In this case you can define *inner* test suites, i.e., test suites inside you're main test suite.
+In this case you can define *inner* test suites, i.e., test suites inside your main test suite.
 Inside these you should setup the responses that the fake server should issue to your custom elements.

 So, imagine we want to test how our collections element behaves when there are